oauth-wg/oauth-transaction-tokens/transaction-tokens.md

 --- abstract

-Transaction Tokens (TraTs) enable workloads in a trusted domain to ensure that user identity and authorization context of an external programmatic request, such as an API invocation, is preserved and available to all workloads that are invoked as part of processing such a request.
-TraTs also enable workloads within the trusted domain to optionally immutably assert to downstream workloads that they were invoked in the call chain of the request.
+Transaction Tokens (Tx-Tokens) enable workloads in a trusted domain to ensure that user identity and authorization context of an external programmatic request, such as an API invocation, is preserved and available to all workloads that are invoked as part of processing such a request.
+Tx-Tokens also enable workloads within the trusted domain to optionally immutably assert to downstream workloads that they were invoked in the call chain of the request.

 --- middle